Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 Nikola Jokic Insights vs. the Suns

-- He's taken 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.

-- Jokic's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Suns allow 111.6 points per contest, sixth-ranked in the league.
+- Allowing 111.6 points per contest, the Suns are the sixth-ranked squad in the NBA defensively.

+- On the glass, the Suns have conceded 42.9 rebounds per contest, which puts them 11th in the NBA.

-- The Suns are the 11th-ranked squad in the NBA, allowing 42.9 rebounds per game.
+- Looking at assists, the Suns are third in the league, allowing 23.4 per game.

 Nikola Jokic vs. the Suns